The Complete Guide to Anti-AI Design in 2026

 node-version: '20'

-- run: npm install -g sailop
+- run: npx sailop install

-- run: sailop scan --format json --threshold 50 ./src
+- run: sailop scan --format json --threshold 50 ./src# Or use the pre-commit hook

 sailop setup --hooks